 Sean E. Brynjelsen has served as our President, Chief Executive Officer and a member of our board of directors since June 2017.
-Prior to joining Eton, Mr. Brynjelsen served as Executive Vice President, Business Development, at Sagent Pharmaceuticals, Inc., which was acquired by Nichi-Iko Pharmaceuticals Co., Ltd. for \$736 million, where he made a number of successful transactions.
-Prior to his tenure at Sagent, he was Senior Vice President, Global Business Development for Akorn where he completed numerous transactions including the acquisition of a number of products.
+He has held multiple senior management positions in the pharmaceutical industry over the last 25 years.
+Prior to joining Eton, Mr. Brynjelsen served as Corporate Officer and Executive Vice President, Business Development, at Sagent Pharmaceuticals, Inc., where he made a number of successful transactions, and the company ultimately was acquired by Nichi-Iko Pharmaceuticals Co., Ltd. for \$736MM.
+Prior to his tenure at Sagent, he was Senior Vice President, Global Business Development for Akorn and executed numerous product and M&A transactions.
+The company had a market cap of approximately \$3 billion when he left the company in 2016 and revenues had increased from \$70MM to over \$1.1B during his tenure.
 Earlier in his career, Mr. Brynjelsen spent a number of years in product development focused on sterile pharmaceuticals at both Baxter and Pfizer (formerly Hospira).
+Mr. Brynjelsen is also a named inventor on several U.S. patents in the fields of drug delivery and formulation science.
 Mr. Brynjelsen earned an MBA degree from the University of Notre Dame and holds a Master of Science in Chemistry and a Bachelor of Science in Biochemistry from the University of Illinois.